flux-framework/flux-workflow-examples/data-conduit/README.md

 3. `make`

-4. Add the directory of the modules to `FLUX_MODULE_PATH`; if the module was built in the current dir:
+4. Add the directory of the modules to `FLUX_MODULE_PATH`, if the module was built in the current directory:

 `export FLUX_MODULE_PATH=${FLUX_MODULE_PATH}:$(pwd)`